-Two days later, under the supervision of Major A. Furman, the following stocks were removed:- ton Schmiedeberg ore.
+Two days later, under the supervision of Major R. Furman, the following stocks were removed:-

-11 tons urani m products.
+- 11 tons urani m products.

+- 1 ton Schmiedeberg ore.

-A few drums of monazite sand.
+- A few drums of monazite sand.

 COMMENT.

 The visit was of interest because it provided the first evidence that the mines at St. Joachimstal were being worked, and that the shortage of radium in Germany had made it worth while to try to exploit the Schmiedeberg deposits.